Multi-Threaded Software Model Checking via Parallel Trace Abstraction Refinement: Towards Parallel Trace Abstraction

 Algorithm~\ref{alg:search} shows our selection procedure, which implements a recursive search procedure through the abstraction.
 The algorithm gets the trace abstraction~$A$ to search through, the state~\(q\) where in the abstraction to continue the search, the already selected prefix~\(\pi\), and the set of relevant analyzed traces~$\mathcal{S}_{\mathrm{rt}}$, i.e., the previously selected traces with prefix~\(\pi\) that are not yet known to be infeasible.
 Thus, line~5 of Alg.~\ref{alg:ParallelCEGARWorker} calls the algorithm with the current trace abstraction, the abstraction's initial state~\(q_0\), an empty prefix trace~\(\varepsilon\), and set~$\mathcal{S}_{\pi_\mathrm{ex}}\cap\mathcal{L}(A)$ of traces already assigned for analysis but not yet known to be infeasible.

 To select traces that diverge early from previously selected traces, Alg.~\ref{alg:search} prioritizes successor transitions that have been reached less often via the prefix~\(\pi\) currently considered by the search procedure.
 If no traces have been selected yet that use the currently considered prefix~\(\pi\), i.e., $\mathcal{S}_{\mathrm{rt}}$ is empty, lines~1--4 return the shortest trace with prefix~\(\pi\) that is in the language of the abstraction or null if none exist.
-The prioritization itself is realized in lines~5--13 of Alg.~\ref{alg:search}.
+The prioritization itself is realized in lines~5--12 of Alg.~\ref{alg:search}.
 First, line~5 builds a list of all transitions that start in the current search state~\(q\).
 Next, the algorithm sorts these transitions by how likely they lead to a new trace.
 We approximate the likelihood with the number of previously selected traces that are continuations of the trace built from the currently selected prefix~\(\pi\) and the transition's operation.
 Thereby, a higher number indicates a smaller likelihood.
 Thereafter, the while loop realizes the actual prioritized search.
 In each iteration, line~8 removes the transition with the largest likelihood (smallest number of continuations) that has not yet been explored.
 The check in line~9 ensures that we skip the transition whenever the transition's operation together with the currently selected trace results in a previously selected trace.
-In all other cases, we try to construct a not-yet-analyzed trace in the language of the abstraction.
-If extending the current trace~\(\pi\) with operation~\(op\) gives us such a trace, we will return it in line~10.
-Otherwise, we recursively search for such a trace in line~11.
+In all other cases, line~10 recursively searches for a trace not previously selected.
 The recursive call searches for a continuation of prefix trace~\(\pi\) extended with the current transition's operation.
 Therefore, it continues the search with the successor~\(q'\) of the currently considered transition and adapts the search to those relevant traces that agree with the new prefix.
-If the recursive call detects a new trace (\(\pi_r\neq\textnormal{null}\)), we return it in line~12.
+If the recursive call detects a new trace (\(\pi_r\neq\textnormal{null}\)), we return it in line~11.
 However, if the current transition cannot lead us to a new trace, the next loop iteration tries the next transition.
-If we fail to generate a new trace with any available transition, we return null in line~13.
+If we fail to generate a new trace with any available transition outgoing of the current search state~\(q\), we return null in line~12 and backtrack.
 Note that Alg.~\ref{alg:search} terminates with a non-null result as long as there exists a trace accepted by trace abstraction~\(A\), which is not in the initial set~{$\mathcal{S}_{\mathrm{rt}}$ of analyzed traces.
 Algorithm~\ref{alg:ParallelCEGARWorker} guarantees this whenever it selects a new trace.